shubham1008042/Respberry-Pi3/AWS.md

 Choose Publish to topic.
 You should see the message in the AWS IoT MQTT client (choose my/topic in the Subscription column to see the message).

-Configure and Test Rules:
+Step 8: Configure and Test Rules:

-Create an SNS Topic:
+a) Create an SNS Topic:
 Use the Amazon SNS console to create an Amazon SNS topic.

 Note: